Teaching through Emotions

 Today we’re in Sally’s classroom.
 She loves hands-on learning and has a high tolerance for “squirreliness,” but what happens when squirreliness turns into outright chaos?
 One thing that happened for Sally was merciless self-blame that was so intense she actually considered quitting teaching.
 Sound familiar?

+Got a story to share?
 As always, scan your body for sources of sadness, frustration, anger, and fear in your teaching.
-Then either leave a comment or go to the TTE home page and click on Share a Story.
+Leave me a voicemail at (413) 239-4158 and we might feature your perspective in a future episode!
 It’s quite possible I can help relieve you from unnecessary suffering.
 Only a click away.

 Leave a comment